DogFoxX/date-changer/README.md

 Clears the log.

+## Commandline

-### Commandline
+### Parameters

 • date-changer -"path to .exe to load" -date (mm-dd-yyyy)

 ex. date-changer -"C:\exampleApp.exe" -10-01-2021

+### NOTE

-  **NOTE** - path to .exe to load needs to be within double quotes.
+path to .exe to load needs to be within double quotes.

 **Date Changer automatically saves Desktop Shortcuts with these commandline parameters based on what is entered.**

 ## About